aligad1999/aligad1999/README.md

 ## About Me:
 ###
-* 🎓 I am a CS undergraduate at **Faculty of Computers and Artificial Intelligence Cairo University**.
+* 🎓 I am a CS undergraduate Student at **Faculty of Computers and Artificial Intelligence Cairo University**.

 * ⭐️ Interested in __Data science__.